Directed by Lamberto Bava

 The black-clad killer claims his first victim

-The idea of Lamberto Bava making a film adaptation of a story that his own father had once planned to adapt is intriguing and one really wishes it had turned into an enjoyable film.
+The idea of Lamberto Bava making a film from a story that his own father had once planned to adapt is intriguing and one really wishes it had turned into an enjoyable film.
 But, regrettably, that is not the case.
-In fact, very little works in The Man Who Didn’t Want to Die – least of all the story, which largely relies on the audience sympathizing with the Giannetto character.
+In fact, very little works in The Man Who Didn’t Want to Die – least of all the story, which largely relies on the audience sympathizing with Giannetto.
 Since Giannetto is such an irredeemably vile character who doesn’t think twice about raping a poor defenseless woman, it’s practically impossible to care about what happens to him.
 Nevertheless, the film insists on throwing in several sequences where the suspense rests solely on whether or not Giannetto will pull through, and these attempts at creating tension fall completely flat.

 OK, we get it!
 Giannetto is dangerous!

-With the exception of Giannetto’s girlfriend Vittoria (played by Raffaella La Vecchia), all of the other characters are equally unsympathtic.
+With the exception of Giannetto’s girlfriend Vittoria (played by Raffaella La Vecchia), all of the other characters are equally unlikable.
 That isn’t a problem in itself as unsympathetic characters can work perfectly well as long as they are interesting.
 But, alas, they are all complete cardboard cutouts who show no discernible traces of personalities.